IshaanAdarsh/Notes/Django/Django_cc.md

 An empty file that marks the `myproject/` directory as a Python package.

 ### `settings.py`:
-The settings file where you define all the configurations for your Django project, such as database settings, installed apps, middleware, etc.
+The settings file where you define all the configurations for your Django project, such as database settings, installed apps, middleware, etc. [Detailed Information](https://github.com/IshaanAdarsh/TIL/blob/main/Django/Extra%20files/settings_py.md)

 ### `urls.py`:
 The URL configuration file where you define the URL patterns and map them to view functions.